Surety Bond Definition Explained

-A three-party agreement that legally binds together a principal who needs the bond, an obligee who requires the bond and a surety company that sells the bond.
+A surety bond is defined as a three-party agreement that legally binds together a principal who needs the bond, an obligee who requires the bond and a surety company that sells the bond.
 The bond guarantees the principal will act in accordance with certain laws.
 If the principal fails to perform in this manner, the bond will cover resulting damages or losses.

 Although they often go unnoticed, surety bonds play a major role in countless industries across America.
 If you’re reading this article, you’ve probably heard about surety bonds but are still confused about their exact purpose.
 You’re not alone.
 Even those required by law to be bonded frequently misunderstand surety bonds.

 Secure | No Obligation | Takes 2 Minutes

 Find Your Bond In Your State

 There are over 50,000 types of surety bonds in the U.S. That’s a lot.
 And finding the exact bond you need can be difficult.
 Let us make it less difficult.
 Find your state below.

 Almost all surety bonds are required at the state level and regulations can vary greatly from state to state.

 In order to find a bond, first select your state.

 Q: So, how do surety bonds work?